 City College Plymouth and school sixth forms have a wide range of pathways that are open to young people with special educational needs and disabilities.
 These settings are also well equipped to meet a broad range of needs.
 This means that we expect the vast majority of young people to attend a local mainstream post-16 setting because they can offer lots of support to young people close to their homes.

-- it is not suitable for you
+- suitable for you

-- it would not be a good use of public money
+- good use of public money

 If you feel that you would benefit from independent support and advice for post-16 choices, please contact Plymouth Information, Advice and Support for SEND.

 Supported internships are for young people between the ages of 16-25 who have an education health and care plan.